Doctor of Philosophy

 I find support in the environmental analysis for the Board scanning moderated effects of industry profits and dynamism on illegal cartel activity.
 The analysis of the internal variables demonstrate that while Board level variables such as control method and percentage of outside directors predict illegal corporate activity and CEO control methods, CEO level variables do not predict illegal corporate activity, nor do they mediate Board control as it pertains to illegal corporate activity.

 My research highlights the impact of the scanning and control mechanisms at the highest levels of the organization on illegal corporate behaviour.
 In so doing, I find that the influence of the Board on the organization’s environment is subtle, yet palpable and produces within the organization the conditions where innovation to achieve the perceived wants of the shareholders is implicitly encouraged.
 I put forward this research as a first step in considering illegal corporate activity in a way that encompasses external influences and internal organizational control mechanisms in a new and innovative manner and as a tool to help both researchers and practitioners better understand how organizational deviance, as manifested through illegal corporate activity, can be prevented.

 Kunsch, David, "The Effects of the Environment and Corporate Governance on Illegal Cartel Activity" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 799.
+799.